kspicer80/kspicer80.github.io/content/posts/2026-06-24-tng-shakespeare.md

 ![References by season and play](/images/imgforblogposts/post_50/03_heatmap.png)

 A few things stand out here.
 Hamlet references are distributed fairly evenly across all seven seasons rather than clustering in particular years, which makes sense given that Picard's literary interests are a consistent characterization device throughout the series rather than a phase the writers went through.
-The *Henry VIII* concentration in certain seasons is worth investigating further---it is possible that a handful of episodes involving formal political ceremony or ritual are driving those numbers.
-The relative absence of references in Season 2 is also interesting; Season 2 is generally considered the shakiest of the run, and it would be worth checking whether the reduced Shakespeare count is a real signal about the writing or an artifact of shorter episodes or transcript quality.
+The *Henry VIII* concentration in certain seasons is worth investigating further, without a doubt---it is possible that a handful of episodes involving formal political ceremony or ritual are driving those numbers.
+The relative absence of references in Season 2 is also interesting; Season 2 is generally considered (from what I understand) the shakiest of the run, and it would be worth checking whether the reduced Shakespeare count is a real signal about the writing or an artifact of shorter episodes or transcript quality.

 The timeline view makes the episode-by-episode distribution somewhat clearer: